 To view the field reports from the trip, select one of the options below:

 The overall aims of the Galapagos Whale Shark Project are clear: To improve our understanding of the GMR’s significance with respect to whale shark migratory pattern; to increase our knowledge of whale shark migration patterns; and to educate local authorities and communities so they can devise effective management strategies for whale sharks in the GMR.
+With the tracks showing connectivity with populations seen off the coast of Peru, it is also important to engage with stakeholders there.

 This will be achieved by continuing to satellite tag individual sharks across multiple seasons, photo-identifying all whale sharks that are encountered, taking tissue samples for population genetic research, confirming pregnancy in at least one female shark, and attaching “Daily Diary” tags to individuals to assess their use of the magnetic field.
+In addition, aerial surveys will be taken using drones.

 Wildlife tourism is a booming industry around the world, and whale sharks are no exception.
 Conserving these gentle giants is key for the continuing success of marine-based tourism in Galapagos, which benefits both animals and local communities.
 With your support, we can continue to fund this crucial project.